 Explanation In the above example:

-• The function addNumbers takes two integer parameters (a and b) and returns their sum.
+takes two integer parameters (a and b) and returns their sum. - Inside the

-• Inside themain function, we declare two variables x and y, and assign them the values 5 and 3 respectively.
+, and assign them the values 5 and 3 respectively. - The function

 Output: